jonvanhof/seis631-final/README.md

-# Middle Relievers: Unsung or Unimportant?
+# Introduction: Middle Relievers, Unsung or Unimportant?

+## Why Do I Care About These Nobodies?

 As an avid baseball fan and regular Fantasy Baseball participant for the Major Leagues, over the years I’ve been curious about the value of a